 Step 6.
 Set up HTTPS.

-We should enable a secure HTTPS connection on Nextcloud.
+We should enable a secure HTTPS connection on PrestaShop.
 We can obtain a free TLS certificate from Let’s Encrypt.
-Install Let’s Encrypt client (certbot) from Ubuntu 20.04 repository:
+Install Let’s Encrypt client (Certbot) from Ubuntu 20.04 repository:

 sudo apt install certbot python3-certbot-apache